peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 5.  **Process a Study**: The highest-level workflow, used after a study is validated to audit, compile, and analyze all data, producing the final reports and plots.

+6.  **(Planned) Create a New Study**: A future workflow to automate the creation of an entire study by orchestrating multiple `new_experiment.ps1` runs based on a matrix of factors (e.g., models, mapping strategies).

 7.  **Audit a Study**: Provides a consolidated, read-only audit of all experiments in a study to verify their readiness for final analysis.

 8.  **Repair a Study**: The primary "fix-it" tool for a study.
 It audits all experiments and automatically calls `repair_experiment.ps1` on any that need to be resumed, repaired, or updated.